mate-academy/jv-program-common-mistakes/java-core/logger/logger.md

 ### Common mistakes

- * Let's remove all TODOs comments before submitting solution.
+ * Let's remove all TODO comments before submitting solution.
  * Don't forget about empty lines in the end of files.
  * Let's make our log messages informative